-As having been described in the previous section, using the linear least square fitting method in pathchar implies that errors follow a normal distribution.
-Thus, unexpectedly large errors (as shown in Figure 2) significantly affect the accuracy of the estimated value.
-To eliminate such an influence, we introduce two estimation methods instead of the linear least square fitting method.
-One is an M-estimation method with a Tukey's biweight function [9], which is a sort of the parametric approach.
-It is a robust estimation method to produce results with uniformly high efficiency.
+M-estimation method with a Tukey's biweight function [9], which is a sort of the parametric approach.
+It is robust to produce results with uniformly high efficiency.
 Because it presumes that almost all data is reliable and only some data includes unexpectedly large errors, the result is robust even if the large errors are contained as in our case.
 The other is a nonparametric linear least square fitting method which does not assume any distribution on measurement errors.
 In what follows, we will describe two methods in turn.

-3.1.1.
-M-estimation Method
+3.1.1 M-estimation Method